Vectorization of a thread-parallel Jacobi singular value decomposition method: Vectorization of eigendecompositions of order two

-\looseness=-1 The algorithms can be implemented in a scalar fashion ($\mathtt{s}=1$), thus enabling access to the higher-precision, scalar-only datatypes, such as extended or quadruple precision, or in a pseudo-scalar way of, e.g., GPU programming models, where each thread executes the scalar code over a different data in the same layout as proposed here.
+\looseness=-1 The algorithms can be implemented in a scalar fashion ($\mathtt{s}=1$), as in Listing~\ref{l:1}, thus enabling access to the higher-precision, scalar-only datatypes, such as extended precision, or in a pseudo-scalar way of, e.g., GPU programming models, where each thread executes the scalar code over a different data in the same layout as proposed here.
+An implementation in CUDA is discussed in \cref{s:SM10}.